kemapak/blog/code-review/code-review.md

 - [Data Structures vs Objects](./topics/data-structures-vs-objects.md) Does your data behaves well?
 - Unit of code.
 Small is always better
 - Cyclomatic complexity.
 Simple is always better
-- Unit Tests.
-Test first, code later (TDD, test driven development)
+- [Unit Tests](./topics/unit-tests.md) Test first, code later.
+Does your tests behave well?
 - `Readme.md` What and how to document!
 - Dependency handling.
 Let's decouple!
 - Defensive coding.
 Let's do some aikido!